search ]

 });

-Note: This will block all unauthenticated REST API access – including AJAX calls from the frontend that rely on public endpoints.
-Use with caution.
+This approach blocks all unauthenticated REST API access, including public AJAX calls from the frontend.
+Use it only if your site does not rely on public API endpoints.

 Option 2: Restrict Specific Endpoints Only

-If you want to restrict only certain endpoints (like users), use this more targeted approach:
+If you want to restrict only certain endpoints (like the users endpoint) while keeping the rest of the API intact, use this more targeted approach:

 add_filter('rest_endpoints', function($endpoints) {